mwpx777/Work-Day-Scheduler/readme Challenge 4.md

 ## Description

 This is the fifth weekly challenge assignment.
-In this challenge, we are tasked to create a work day scheduler that will store tasks into local storage for use between browser sections.
+In this challenge, we are tasked to create a work day scheduler that will store tasks into local storage for use between browser sessions.

 ## Website Image